Milk Ramen - Yes, it's worth trying!

 I remember having a visceral reaction and telling Katie…“ugh, that looks nasty!”

 Fast forward to last weekend.
-I had a close friend come over to our place – it felt so nice to hang out with friends and have some face-to-face, human interactions again!
+I had a close friend come over to our place - it felt so nice to hang out with friends and have some face-to-face, human interactions during this pandemic!

 After a few rounds of drinks, and lengthy discussions about career, politics, Youtube and former college nights - it was already 2 in the morning!